rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/admin/outreach/KickOpenAI/README.md

 # KickOpenAI — Outreach Pack
-**Purpose.** A focused, respectful escalation to OpenAI about workflow bugs and product gaps blocking the CoCivium project.
+**Purpose.** A focused, respectful escalation to OpenAI about workflow bugs and product gaps blocking the CoCivium™ project.
 The goal is constructive: increase signal, reduce friction, and co‑create fixes that benefit many users.

 **Outcome we want.** A human‑acknowledged ticket chain, a staff‑visible forum thread, and one devrel‑visible GitHub issue — plus a follow‑up cadence until fixes ship or workarounds land.
 All artifacts here are ready to copy‑paste.